HurricaneJames/dex/Testing Complex Components in React.js.md

       expect(mockEvent.preventDefault).toBeCalled();
     });

-This test looks almsot identical to the last test.
+This test looks almost identical to the last test.
 The only change is our mouse position (`clientY`) is now 7.
 We define the item to be 10px high with `offsetHeight`, so this puts the drag event in the bottom half of the item.

 Unlike the last test, this one will fail without the mouse position and item dimensions.
 In environments where the code does not throw an error, the wrong drop zone will be activated.
 Providing the mouse position and element height fix this problem.